Xilinx/mlir-aie/programming_guide/section-3/README.md

 TBD

-This host code is acts as setup environment and testbench for the Vector Scalar Multiplication design example.
-The code is responsible for loading the compiled XCLBIN file, configuring the AIE module, providing input data, and executing the AIE design on the NPU.
-After executing, the script verifies the memcpy results and optionally outputs trace data.
-Both a C++ and Python variant of this code is available: ADD LINKS
+The host code is acts as environment setup and testbench for the Vector Scalar Multiplication design example.
+The code is responsible for loading the compiled XCLBIN file, configuring the AIE module, providing input data, and kick off the execution the AIE design on the NPU.
+After running, it verifies the memcpy results and optionally outputs trace data.
+Both a C++ and Python variant of this code are available.

 ### C++ Host Code (test.cpp)